talk

 When I entered his bedroom, which was behind the garage, or basement, as we called it then, I saw a music stand.
 It glistened and felt warm.

-I had given up piano to play sports, only to be amazed that I didn't really know this boy.
-We had the same classes for the last three and a half years.
+I had given up piano to play sports, only to be amazed that I didn’t really know this boy, even though we’d had the same classes for the last three years.

 I asked, “What instrument do you play?”